-The approach to cleaning cashless catering systems is simple and straightforward and includes using disposable wipes and cleaning solutions from brands such as Dettol, to clean the hardware, biometric scanners and kiosks.
+The approach to cleaning cashless catering systems is simple and includes using disposable wipes and cleaning solutions from brands such as Dettol to clean the hardware, biometric scanners and kiosks.

-These systems should be cleaned at the beginning and end of every day, alongside encouraging pupils and staff who are using the equipment and handling food, to practise effective personal hygiene methods such as thoroughly washing their hands.
+Staff should clean these systems at the beginning and end of every day, encouraging pupils and staff who use the equipment and handle food to practise effective personal hygiene methods such as thoroughly washing their hands.

-Schools need to encourage students and staff to practise efficient hygiene methods for personal safety and to reduce the risk of infection.
+Schools need to encourage students and staff to practice efficient hygiene methods for personal safety and reduce infection risk.

-More information and guidelines from the Government and health professionals for educational settings can be found here, whilst advice on how pupils and staff can wash their hands properly can be found here.
+Learn more about guidelines from the Government and health professionals for educational settings and advice on proper handwashing techniques for pupils and staff.

-When encouraging pupils to practise effective hygiene methods, schools need to maintain regular communication with parents to ensure these methods are being practised at home, preventing dangerous germs and bacteria from entering and/or leaving the home.
+When encouraging pupils to practise effective hygiene methods, schools need to maintain regular communication with parents to ensure these methods are being practised at home, preventing dangerous germs and bacteria from entering and leaving home.

 CRB Cunninghams will look after your technology

-Teacher Tapp, the app that gathers daily information from teachers on various educational matters, recently found that 43% of secondary and 24% of primary teachers said they could figure out how to remotely broadcast a video lesson for their class in the event of a school closure.
-Read the full article here.
+Teacher Tapp, the app which gathers daily information from teachers on various educational matters, recently found that 43% of secondary and 24% of primary teachers said they could figure out how to remotely broadcast a video lesson for their class in the event of a school closure.